Luidog/fms-api-client/README.md

   });

   /**
    * A client can be used directly after saving it.
-It is also stored on the datastore
+It is also stored on the
-   * so that it can be reused later.
+   * datastore so that it can be reused later.
    */
   client.save().then(client =>
+    /**
+     * Using the client you can create filemaker records.
+To create a record
+     * specify the layout to use and the data to insert on creation.
+The client
+     * will automatically convert numbers, arrays, and objects into strings so
+     * they can be inserted into a filemaker field.
+     */
     client
       .create('Heroes', {
         name: 'George Lucas',